JuniorTour/es6-mario/README.md

 ## The End

+This project is developing, there are still many bugs, please forgive for this troubles, I will fix it up asap and you are welcome to help it.

  If you have any idea about this project, feel free to talk with me in any way.

 My GitHub: [@JuniorTour](https://github.com/JuniorTour).